Your First AthleticLIVE Cross Country Meet

 Several features in AthleticLIVE require the use of competitor numbers.
 If you don't normally assign competitor numbers, make sure you get in the habit!
 Just ensure each competitor is assigned a unique number—no specific sequences are necessary.
 AthleticLIVE's software uses competitor numbers as an internal ID to refer to competitors in various parts of the software, and a lack of competitor numbers can cause unintended behavior.

-Configure FTP and Upload Meet Information
+Upload Meet Information

 You'll need to upload meet structure, athlete, and team data from your meet management software in order to successfully display results.
 AthleticLIVE uses reports from your meet management software to display the data.
-Before the meet, you'll need to upload some data manually, and then configure FTP uploads to upload the rest of the data.
+Before the meet, you'll need to upload some data manually, and then configure uploads to upload the rest of the data.

 Some T-Mobile hotspot users have reported trouble with FTP connectivity.
 If you experience difficulty using FTP when using a T-Mobile hotspot, you'll either need to use a different network, or consider using AthleticLIVE Local.

 Once you have uploaded your events, you may use the Manage Events link on the AthleticLIVE administration portal to do additional setup if you so desire.
-You can set split definitions, exclude teams from scoring if you know they won't field a complete team, or override scoring settings for a particular event.
+You can do the following:

 Integrate with FinishLynx (Live XC Scoreboards)